Cysharp/MemoryPack/README.md

 ### Serialization callbacks

 When serializing/deserializing, MemoryPack can invoke a before/after event using the `[MemoryPackOnSerializing]`, `[MemoryPackOnSerialized]`, `[MemoryPackOnDeserializing]`, `[MemoryPackOnDeserialized]` attributes.
 It can annotate both static and instance (non-static) methods, and public and private methods.
-The only requirement is that the annotated method is parameterless.

 ```csharp
 [MemoryPackable]